Survey Best Practices Tips

 Question format

-• Use matrix questions at your sparingly.
+• Use matrix questions sparingly.
 These questions comprise a series of questions with the same set of answers on the same page.
-While this can be more efficient for respondents, it can potentially cause confusion.
+While this can be more efficient for respondents, it can potentially confuse respondents.

 • For “Check all that apply” and “Select up to three responses” questions, keep the list from getting too long (e.g., a maximum of 10 answers).
 If there is a “does not apply” answer, this should be listed first.